How to Include Relevant Coursework on a Resume (with Examples)

 Before you add your job-related classes to your resume, you should decide whether it is necessary.
 For example, you can almost certainly benefit from including your relevant coursework on your resume if:

-• You recently graduated from school or are beginning the process of looking for a job because you are close to graduation.
-Students and recent graduates typically have little or no real job experience to highlight skills.
-Fortunately, their studies and project assignments will likely have helped them to develop important skills that they can highlight in their resumes.
+• You’re a current student or recent grad: Students and recent graduates typically have little or no real job experience to highlight skills.
+Your studies and project assignments have allowed you to develop important skills you can highlight in your resume.

-• Your educational achievements are necessary to qualify for the position you are seeking.
+• You’re changing careers: Your educational achievements are necessary to qualify for the position you are seeking.
 In those instances, your prospective employer will be interested in knowing that you have fulfilled those requirements and have the basic knowledge needed for the position.

 Relevant Coursework: